ESIPFed/data-help-desk/docs/for_organizers/things_to_consider/find_funding_and_sponsorship.md

 ---
 layout: page
-title: Find funding & sponsorship
+title: Funding & sponsorship
-parent: What you'll need
+parent: Things to consider
-nav_order: 5
+nav_order: 4
 has_toc: false
 ---

-# Find Funding & Sponsorship
+# Funding & Sponsorship

 Engage With the Meeting Host & Other Organizers Very early on in the planning process,